The Kwewag Indigenous Culture Church

 This practice has left many Native American descendants and those who are unable to prove their heritage, with their cultural teachings unavailable to them.
 Many tribal families today are made up of those who are registered and the children and grandchildren who cannot.

 While serving together on LRBOI's Cultural Committee, Dawn and Delia were made aware of just how severe this lack of cultural availability really is.
-And then Spirit spoke and thus began our journey...
+And then Spirit called, and thus began our journey...

 While organizing a living history event in July of 2021 Dawn was made aware of another dilemma facing those who wished to learn our indigenous ways: Timing!
 Many families were disappointed and unable to attend this event because their lives have become too busy, so they spoke up... and we listened.